mmottl/aifad/README.md

 Using AIFAD
 -----------

-### Specification of Algebraic Datatypes
+### Specification of Algebraic Data Types

 Before AIFAD can learn from data, you will have to tell it what your data looks like.
-This requires creating a file with the extension `.ads` (algebraic datatype specification), which contains a set of (possibly recursive) type equations.
+This requires creating a file with the extension `.ads` (algebraic data type specification), which contains a set of (possibly recursive) type equations.
 If you happen to know modern functional or logic programming languages, this concept will be common to you.